Silicon IP Cores

 - Encrypts and decrypts using the AES Rijndael Block Cipher Algorithm

-- Satisfies Federal Information Processing Standard (FIPS) Publication 197 from the US National Institute of Standards and Technology (NIST)
+- Implemented according to the National Institute of Standards and Technology (NIST) Special Publication 800-38D

 - Processes 128-bit data in 32-bit blocks